 Ren Zhengfei, founder of Huawei, recently announced that the Chinese telecom giant’s revenue will be US$30 billion less than forecast over the next two years due to US government sanctions.

 This announcement follows Huawei being placed on the US entity list which effectively bars US companies from selling components or software to Huawei without government approval and makes it the most visible victim of the impact of the ongoing trade dispute between China and the US.

-In technology circles, Huawei is considered to be one of the most important contributors to the development of international standards in 5G; restricting the industry from free access to their patents will further highlight that everyone loses in a trade war.
+In technology circles, Huawei is considered to be one on the most important contributors to the development of international standards in 5G, and restricting the industry from free access to their patents will further highlight that everyone loses in a trade war.

 So far, the US has imposed tariffs on US$250 billion worth of Chinese products, and has threatened tariffs on US$325 billion more in order to bring manufacturing home.
 China has retaliated proportionately so far and the world is now waiting – and hoping – for a solution.

 The global supply chain has been fundamentally remodelled since China began liberalising trade in the late 1980s and joined the World Trade Organisation in 2001.
 Many US companies that use China for re-export or manufacturing are already reorganising in reaction to the current tariffs, and further escalation has the potential to become a watershed moment for the global economy.

 Despite the trade dispute, global equity markets have proven remarkably resilient thanks to the ‘Powell put’ and a ceasefire on trade tariffs with Mexico.
 Markets are now expecting Jerome Powell, chair of the Federal Reserve (Fed), to come to the aid of the flagging global economy and pivot the Board into a cut in interest rates in July.